 The Philippines is lucky that it has a great variety of fresh seafood available daily in the market.
-But if you’ve ever wondered how to prepare the different shellfish availble, here is the guide you need to get you started on your very first clam bake.
+But if you’ve ever wondered how to prepare the different shellfish available, here is the guide you need to get started on your very first seafood boil.

-Manila clams are small, bivalves with off-white shells usually around 1 to 2 inches diameter with a large hinge.
+- • Manila clams are small, bivalves with off-white shells usually around 1 to 2 inches in diameter with a large hinge.

 Mussels, locally known as tahong or the Asian green mussel, have gorgeous black-green shells that taper from an oblong-shaped shell to its hinge.
 Our local tahong are green tipped but other breeds include those that are completely black or have dark blue shells.

 Oysters, known locally as talaba, have large, unevenly formed off-white colored shells the size of your palm.
 It has a distinct inward curve on one of its shells which is usually the side that is opened up.
 It’s famed for producing pearls but it’s great to eat, raw or lightly steamed, as well.

 How To Choose and Buy Clams, Mussels, and Oysters

 When buying these edible mollusks, it’s good practice to buy those that are still alive.
 The only tried and true test to know before cooking that every shellfish you purchase is alive is to check each one.
 One way is by gently tapping on one whose shells are slightly ajar.
 If it reacts by closing up, it’s still alive.
 If it doesn’t, it’s probably dead and should be discarded.
 Any closed shellfish has a good chance of still being alive but the only true test is by cooking it.